WHO I HELP

 Adults and college age folk who are inquisitive, creative, sensitive, empathic, caring people who love learning and love putting their learning into action.

 Often the people who come to me are determined, intelligent, hard workers.
-They’ve accomplished a lot in life, but might feel they keep lugging around a weight, feel out-of-step with everyone else, or have trouble just enjoying life.
-They don’t get it.
-Others seem to be so much more in sync with life, do their jobs, raise a family, and go do fun things.
-What’s up?
+They’ve accomplished a lot, but feel they’re lugging around a weight.
+Or like they don’t belong, maybe even like they’re an alien.
+They can’t seem to enjoy life and they don’t get it.
+Others seem to be so much more in sync with life.
+They go to school, do their jobs, raise a family, and then do fun things.
+I often hear, “What am I doing wrong?”

 You might know all about one or more of the following: tons of emotion or nothing —feeling dead inside.
-Often debilitating, puzzling fears, not sure whom you can trust.
+Debilitating or puzzling fears.
+Not sure whom you can trust.
+Memories and thoughts that pop into your head for seemingly no reason.
 Bouts of depression.
-Memories and thoughts that keep popping into your head for seemingly no reason.
+Spiritual pain.
 Trouble sleeping, messed up eating habits, or other habits brought on in an effort to keep your head above water.
 And the sensitivities: light, sound, foods, on and on.

 You’re accomplished in so many areas of your life, you think you ought to be able to figure this out, too, but it hasn’t happened.
 Not your fault.

-Your personal make-up and your experiences created the place you’ve landed in, and it takes healthy, kind self-knowledge and healing, enriching experiences to get you out.
-Then healthy growth can follow and take hold.
+A lot of factors have landed you in this place and it takes healthy, kind self-knowledge and healing, enriching experiences to guide you through and out.
+Clarity, healthy growth, and momentum can take hold then.
 Joyously so.

 I love working with college age and under 40 adults because, if I can help you have an easier time of it than I had —- Whoo-hoo!!
 And that can happen!
 We now know how to activate healing that builds.
 What a gift for you and for everyone in your sphere, now and for decades to come.